NASA, Russia eye yearlong space station assignments

-CAPE CANAVERAL, Florida (Reuters) - NASA is considering doubling the amount of time an astronaut spends at the International Space Station to a year, laying the groundwork for future missions deeper into space, officials said Thursday.
+CAPE CANAVERAL, Fla., Oct 4 (Reuters) - NASA is considering doubling the amount of time an astronaut spends at the International Space Station to a year, laying the groundwork for future missions deeper into space, officials said Thursday.

 If approved, a mission likely would begin in 2015, said NASA spokesman Rob Navias.